NASHVILLE, Tenn. He's not Ray Lewis. Nor is he Ed Reed.

 But he is Bernard Pollard, the hard-hitting strong safety who helped the Baltimore Ravens win the Super Bowl last season while teaming on defense with those future Hall of Famers.

-What the Titans hope the newly signed free agent can bring this season is a bit of that nastiness and determination to a porous defense that gave up 471 points last season worst in the NFL and most points allowed in franchise history.
+What the Titans hope the newly signed free agent can bring this season is a bit of that nastiness and determination to a porous defense that gave up 471 points last season worst in the NFL and the most points allowed in franchise history.

 "I flip that switch on the football field," said Pollard, a seven-year NFL veteran who led the Ravens in tackles last season (98).
 "I gotta hope everybody's got switches, because if you don't, this is the wrong sport that you are in."